lkosanke/githubintro/README.md

 ### Model 3
 ![Combined model](model3.png)

+## How to do things No.3a
-## Creating your own repo with a respective model
+## Creating your own repo with a respective model - Workflow
  * create an empty folder, `git init` `git add README.md` `git commit` rinse and repeat → a single local repo
  * take a look at a repo on github → a single remote repo
  * clone that repo → an improper fork